KamyarGanjian/BitDigit-Website/README.md

 ## made with HTML/CSS, JavaScript, JQuery & Firebase

-### you can buy or sell fake currencies and sign-up or sign-in by filling out the form on the form pages
+### you can sign-up or sign-in by filling out the forms on the form pages & buy or sell fake currencies

 <br>